 However, in recent years, Americans’ perspective and treatment of their dogs has drastically changed.
 Now, dogs are part of family life.
 In the US today, millennials are spending more money on their pets than any generation has in the past, and many households have dogs instead of children.
 Owners often treat their pets like family members, and they want groomers who will treat their dog with care, concern, and connectedness.

 The grooming industry is changing along with people’s opinion of pets.
-Today’s cutting-edge grooming practices were first developed in Japan and Korea with the Asian Fusion grooming movement (stay tuned for a follow-up post about this!).
+Today’s cutting-edge grooming practices were first developed in Japan and Korea with the Asian Fusion grooming movement.
 Instead of show-quality haircuts, the goal of this kind of grooming is to have a dog who is both clean and as cute as possible, with easy-maintenance haircuts that stay cute without having to be groomed every two weeks.

 At Pawsitivity, our primary goal is the comfort of each canine client.
 We want to understand each dog’s personality and what makes them happy so that we can give them a comfortable, pleasant grooming experience.
 We do our best to schedule your dog with the same groomer each time she comes, so that her stylist can get to know her fears, quirks, and individual care needs.